Demet Sağıroğlu

-Demet Sağıroğlu (born 5 December 1966) is Turkish pop music singer.
+Demet Sağıroğlu (born 5 December 1966) is a Turkish pop music singer.

 In 1989, she was part of the backing vocals group with Kayahan who bid to represent Turkey in 1989 Eurovision Song Contest with the song "Ve Melankoli" coming close second to Grup Pan who won with "Bana Bana".
 In 1990 she tried again with Kayahan with the song "Gözlerinin Hapsindeyim" for 1990 Eurovision Song Contest and winning the bid went on to accompany Kayahan to Zagreb where the Turkish entry finished 17th.

 Starting mid-1990s, she developed a successful solo career with a number of albums.